June 2025 Can't-Miss Events

 Pour Tour du Jour at Graylyn

-Take a curated butler tour of Graylyn’s exquisite Manor House and discover its history, mysteries, rare treasures, and architectural excellence.
-The event is $60 per person and includes appetizers and a choice of wines in the library.
+Take a curated butler tour of Graylyn’s Manor House and discover its history, mysteries, rare treasures, and architectural excellence.
+Tickets are $60/person and include appetizers and a choice of wines in the library.
 4–6 p.m.

 Exhibit at NCMA: David LaChapelle

 The North Carolina Museum of Art, Winston-Salem (NCMA) features David LaChapelle: Dear Sonja, a powerful retrospective of the internationally acclaimed photographer and UNCSA alum.
 On view through July 20.
-Admission: $8 adults, $6 students; free for kids 17 and under.
-(Admission is free for all every second Saturday on the month.)
+Admission: $8, $6 students; free for kids 17 and under.

 These popular one-night workshops let guests create art to take home.
 Classes are held every Friday in June, with several Saturday sessions also planned, all taught by local artists.
 Most classes are at the Sawtooth School downtown (251 N. Spruce St.), with some at the secondary studio at The Generations Center (114 W. 30th St.).
 Explore various mediums, including glass, ceramics, jewelry, and fibers.